RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 In addition, to authorise to Google Cloud for Dialog Flow, you must set GOOGLE_APPLICATION_CREDENTIALS in the environment variables to the correct path to your JSON token.
 I'd recommend reading the setup steps for Dialog Flow [here](https://cloud.google.com/dialogflow/es/docs/quick/setup).

-## Customisation
-You can customise the listener's respones to actions by editing `handle_actions` in `ListenerService.py`.
-More on that later in the README.
-By default it can open urls, display local assets, clear the tablet and speak.
-It can also fire events to ALMemory if you haven't hard-coded a custom response for it.
-Hardcoding a response or custom action is only really necessary for when you need parameters to be returned via your action.

 ## Creating a new project
 To create a new project with dialog flow, you'll want to follow the setup above, as well as create a new Dialog Flow Agent.
 To create a new Choregraphe program, create it as you would normally, then copy and paste `DialogFlowExample/scripts` into your new project.
 Then add the following to your `manifest.xml`: